iglu-sh/scheduler/README.md

 LOG_LEVEL=INFO#May be DEBUG, INFO, WARNING, ERROR
 ```
 > [!CAUTION]
 > CAREFUL: The `DATABASE_URL` is used to connect to an **alreay initialized** Iglu Cache Database.
-The scheduler will not initialize the database for you, so make sure you have a running Iglu Cache Database before starting the scheduler.
+The scheduler will not initialize the database for you, so make sure you have a running Iglu Cache Database and that you've run the **iglu-controller** at least once before starting the scheduler.

 You can then run the scheduler with the following command:
 ```bash